Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 }
 ```

+If you want Jai to do just the typechecking and not to compile anything, the metaprogram (build.jai) should exit after compiler message TYPECHECKED_ALL_WE_CAN (see lines 11B and following).

 4) `.TYPECHECKED` every time code has passed typechecking, this gives an huge amount of output : see lines (12)-(13).

 ```